openstack/nova/doc/source/devref/distributed_scheduler.rst

 ---------
 This all seems pretty straightforward but, like most things, there's a catch.
 Zones are expected to operate in complete isolation from each other.
 Each Zone has its own AMQP service, database and set of Nova services.
 But, for security reasons Zones should never leak information about the architectural layout internally.
 That means Zones cannot leak information about hostnames or service IP addresses outside of its world.

 When `POST /zones/select` is called to estimate which compute node to use, time passes until the `POST /servers` call is issued.
 If we only passed the weight back from the `select` we would have to re-compute the appropriate compute node for the create command ... and we could end up with a different host.
 Somehow we need to remember the results of our computations and pass them outside of the Zone.
-Now, we could store this information in the local database and return a reference to it, but remember that the vast majority of weights are going be ignored.
+Now, we could store this information in the local database and return a reference to it, but remember that the vast majority of weights are going to be ignored.
 Storing them in the database would result in a flood of disk access and then we have to clean up all these entries periodically.
 Recall that there are going to be many many `select` calls issued to child Zones asking for estimates.

 Instead, we take a rather innovative approach to the problem.
 We encrypt all the child zone internal details and pass them back the to parent Zone.
 If the parent zone decides to use a child Zone for the instance it simply passes the encrypted data back to the child during the `POST /servers` call as an extra parameter.
 The child Zone can then decrypt the hint and go directly to the Compute node previously selected.
 If the estimate isn't used, it is simply discarded by the parent.
 It's for this reason that it is so important that each Zone defines a unique encryption key via `--build_plan_encryption_key`